GRCDEV/ArduSim/help/deployment.md

     dtoverlay=pi3-disable-bt

-Next, restart the device and check that the *ttyAMA0* port is available again with the next command (a line must show: serial0 -> ttyAMA0):
+Next, restart the device and check that the *ttyAMA0* port is available again with the next command (a line must show: *serial0 -> ttyAMA0*):

     ls -l /dev

-#### Enabling serial communication for ArduSim

-Ardusim uses [RXTX library](http://rxtx.qbang.org/wiki/index.php/Main_Page) from Trent Jarvi et al. to communicate the Raspberry Pi with the flight controller, so you have to install it via Internet.

-1. Create folders */home/pi/libs* and */home/pi/javalibs* to store the binary and Java components, respectively.

-2. Download the file *rxtx-2.2pre2-bins.zip* from [this link](http://rxtx.qbang.org/wiki/index.php/Download), and copy the file *RXTXcomm.jar* that it contains to the folder */home/pi/javalibs*.

-3. Edit the file */etc/environment* and add these two lines:

-        JAVA_HOME="/usr/lib/jvm/jdk-8-oracle-arm32-vfp-hflt"
-        CLASSPATH="/home/pi/javalibs/RXTXcomm.jar"

-    Please, check if the Java home path matches with your installed Java version (Java 8 is already included with Raspbian).

-4. Install the binary library version 2.2pre1.
-When you run ArduSim you will notice a warning message in the console advising of a version mismatch between the binary and the Java libraries versions.
-Don't take care, it is normal and causes no problems.

-        sudo apt-get install librxtx-java

-5. Edit the file */home/pi/.bashrc* adding the following lines at the end:

-        export JAVA_HOME="/usr/lib/jvm/jdk-8-oracle-arm32-vfp-hflt"
-        export PATH=$PATH:$JAVA_HOME/bin
-        export CLASSPATH=/home/pi/javalibs/RXTXcomm.jar
-        export LD_LIBRARY_PATH=/home/pi/libs

-    As in step 3, check the installed Java path.

-6. Create two symbolic links to the binary library in the folders */home/pi/libs* and */usr/lib/jvm/jdk-8-oracle-arm32-vfp-hflt/jre/lib/arm*:

-        sudo ln -s /usr/lib/jni/librxtxSerial-2.2pre1.so /home/pi/libs/librxtxSerial.so
-        sudo ln -s /usr/lib/jni/librxtxSerial-2.2pre1.so /usr/lib/jvm/jdk-8-oracle-arm32-vfp-hflt/jre/lib/arm/librxtxSerial.so

-    Please, check if the paths match with your installed library and Java version.

-Finally, restart the Raspberry pi 3 for the changes to take effect.
+Finally, restart the Raspberry pi 3 B+ for the changes to take effect.

 ### 2.2 Wireless ad-hoc network